onvif/specs/guidelines.md

 Beside the above branches the following temporary branches may be established:
 * issue-xx-yyyyy - Change request for issue XX with short title YYYY.
-  Note that these branches may be deleted once the pull request has been approved.

-* xxxx/yyyy - Feature branch for group xxxx with short title yyyyy.
+* xxxx/yyyy-zzzz - Feature branch for group xxxx with short title yyyy-zzzz.

 ## Feature Development Process